mmod/nk-xrm/README.md

 The hash function let's you supply a secret that it then hashes; so that you can supply it either with the same string over and over, or by invoking a function that will return a secret from elsewhere, since - being realistic - the more acceptable and professionally practiced way to build a *secure* authentication system is to store secrets and/or encrypt passwords on an external device.

-Take the hashed password printed on your console window / terminal as a result of the console.log (wherever it came from), and add it to the .sql file - replacing the existing `<REPLACEWITHYOURPASSWORDHASH>` values where they are.
+Take the hashed password printed on your console window/terminal as a result of the invoked `console.log()` method(wherever it came from), and add it to the `seed.sql` file - replacing the existing `<REPLACEWITHYOURPASSWORDHASH>` values where they are.
 Update other fields as desired as well.

-Run/Execute the contents of the .sql file either in MySQL Workbench, or via your favorite means (in the future nk-mysql will have additional tools which will provide features similar to Microsoft's Migrations, but until then...).
+Run/Execute the contents of the `seed.sql` file either in MySQL Workbench, or via your favorite means (in the future nk-mysql will have additional tools which will provide features similar to Microsoft's Migrations, but until then...).
 You will also want to browse `path_to_application/app/models/account` and `path_to_application/adm/models/account`, to update the *login* members with the proper salt/secret and/or expand upon the authentication system making it more secure and to your liking.

 ### Configure the Application

-To finish configuring your application, open the config.js file in the root of the nk-xrm application.
+To finish configuring your application, open the `config.js` file in the root of the nk-xrm application.
 In this file, notice the **url** and **server** members of both the **development** *and* **production** configuration schemas; You probably need to update at least one of them, as well as any mail config (though we can't use it yet, it's there to remind us to build that in!).
 If you're developing locally and not using a host entry (meaning you're typing localhost into your browser), then the URL *should* be `http://localhost:XXXX` 'lest you want problems.

 The only other changes you may need to make, are in the database sections of the configuration file.